peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * A rational number with the same value as <code>flt</code>.

+### FromSingleBits
+    public static ERational FromSingleBits​(int value) Creates a binary rational number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
+This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the number to a string.

+**Parameters:**

+* <code>value</code> - A 32-bit integer encoded in the IEEE 754 binary32 format.

+**Returns:**

+* A rational number with the same floating-point value as <code>flt</code>.

+### FromDoubleBits
+    public static ERational FromDoubleBits​(long value) Creates a binary rational number from a 64-bit floating-point number encoded in the IEEE 754 binary64 format.
+This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the number to a string.

+**Parameters:**

+* <code>value</code> - A 64-bit integer encoded in the IEEE 754 binary64 format.

+**Returns:**

+* A rational number with the same floating-point value as <code>flt</code>.

 ### FromString
     public static ERational FromString​(java.lang.String str) Creates a rational number from a text string that represents a number.
 See